 Wearing black hair with platinum highlights is a chic way to flaunt a dimensional color.
 It requires minimal maintenance if your tresses have a natural dark hue.
-These added streaks create an instant texture to your hair that’s sure to be eye-catching.
+These added streaks create an instant texture to your hair that will be eye-catching.
 Accentuate the platinum highlights on black hair daily by styling your tresses with waves.

 Chocolate babylights on black long hair is a gorgeous color combination.
-The softness of the babylights painted on your beautiful black locks will have women wanting your hair.
-I recommend styling with waves, so you see the ribbons of dimension.
+The softness of the painted chocolate highlights on black hair will have other women wanting your look.
+I recommend styling with waves so you see the ribbons of dimension.

 Black hair with red highlights is a must-try for a different alternative to regular blonde highlights.
 If you’re a darker-haired woman, toning your hair highlights for black hair to a red tone is more achievable than ashy blonde highlights.
-Red highlights on black hair pull through warm colors, making a warmer tone an ideal option to maintain the hair’s integrity.
+Red highlights on black hair pull through warm colors, making a warmer tone ideal for maintaining the hair’s integrity.

 Black hair with blonde ombre highlights is an excellent way to create depth and lightness in your hair.
 An ombre technique is great if you have dark hair because it gives a gradient blend from dark to light that is low maintenance.
 Blonde ombre highlights on dark hair give brunettes high-contrast blonde highlights while leaving dimension and depth.

-Honey blonde highlights on black hair are great if you’re a dark brunette needing some sunshine in your hair.
-Warm, golden, honey tones are an effortless hair color goal for naturally dark-haired women.
+Honey blonde highlights on black hair are great if you need some sunshine in your hair.
+Warm, golden, honey tones as full highlights on black hair are an effortless color goal for naturally dark-haired women.
 Balayage and babylights are techniques your hairstylist can use to help you achieve the maximum lift and brightness when working towards lightening black hair.

 Short black hair with highlights is alluring and full of movement.
-Soft, warm-toned highlights give a beautiful blend to your dark brown or black hair.
+Soft, warm-toned highlights blend your hair beautifully.
 It would be best if you tried out a lob haircut with layers.
 This adds texture and makes toffee-colored highlights stand out.

 Subtle highlights for your dark mane include the use of warm brown tones.
 Chestnut brown hues look stunning if you have black hair and give a subtle tone-on-tone coloration.
-Soft, rich, brown highlights in black hair are realistic and achievable for women with naturally black hair and are relatively low maintenance.
+Soft, rich, brown highlights are realistic and are relatively low maintenance.

 Perfect natural highlights on black tresses are warm blonde tones.
 For a soft, sun-kissed look on your naturally deep dark hair, opt for sandy golden hues over cool-toned highlights for a natural, realistic finish.
 Ask your hair colorist for golden, dark blonde highlights to frame your face along with hand-painted balayage that will leave dimension when coloring your hair and allow the honey-tinted highlights to contrast beautifully with your dark hair.

 Black hair with chestnut highlights is a lovely way to add dimension to your darker hair.
 Adding a lighter shade with black roots creates a beautiful contrast and complements warm skin tones.
-This low-maintenance color combination is also less damaging to your hair.
+This low-maintenance color combination of black and brown hair tines is less damaging to your locks.

 Balayage highlights on black hair are one of the best hair color ideas you’ll see here!
-If you are looking for a subtle dimension and don’t want a lot of upkeep, this look is for you.
-Adding these natural subtle highlights to your hair creates a soft dimension, and adding waves enhances this look.
+If you are looking for a subtle dimension and don’t want a lot of upkeep, these natural highlights are for you.
+Adding these subtle highlights to your hair creates a soft dimension, and adding waves enhances this look.

-Splashes of silver highlights on black hair create a deeper ashy tone and a smokey dimension.
-Highlighted strands on black hair can give you the coolest and most dramatic change.
-You can just jazz your hair with texture and waves to accentuate the silvery streaks.
+Silver highlights on black hair create a deeper ashy tone and a smokey dimension.
+Highlighted strands of black hair can give you the coolest and most dramatic change.
+You can jazz your hair with texture and waves to accentuate the silvery streaks.

 A few ash blonde highlights on black hair carry out a smokey effect—such a shade flatters cool and pink skin tones.
-You should use products with UV protection ensures black hair with blonde highlights lasts longer.
+You should use products with UV protection ensures the blonde highlights lasts longer.

-Beach waves on dark brunette hair are perfectly complemented with warmer highlights.
-The sandy brown highlights on black hair will show off your hair’s movement and texture.
+Beach waves on dark brunette hair perfectly complement warmer sandy brown highlights.
+The sandy ash brown highlights on black hair will show off your hair’s movement and texture.
 An ombre technique will allow fewer salon visits to touch up your roots.

 Grey highlights on black hair give a cool, smokey effect to the hair color.
 You don’t need to go through a full-color transition to add radiance to your dark locks.
 Hints of grey look more natural and impressive, plus they can be matched with other hues such as blue.
 The accents give your tresses a lighter shade without going blonde.
 Using demi-permanent color for the root stretch and toner is ideal for girls who aren’t ready to commit.
 It will slowly fade, leaving the lightened balayage pieces to be toned again.

 Dark hair with rose gold highlights is feminine and a little flirty.
 These highlights for black hair are great for adding dimension if you’re a darker brunette.
-Add curls to your ends, and they’ll appear stunning with any length of hair!
-If you’re planning to add highlights to your black tresses, don’t think that blonde is the only shade to go for.
+Add curls to your ends; they’ll appear stunning with any hair length!
+If you plan to add highlights to your black tresses, don’t think that blonde is the only shade to go for.
 Streaks of rose gold are fun to wear, too.

-Choose this black hair with brown highlights balayage for rich and dimensional hair while still looking natural and modern.
+Choose these brown highlights balayage for rich and dimensional hair while still looking natural and modern.
 The highlights complement a darker skin tone and natural hair color.
-This is low-maintenance light black hair for a woman who only colors 2-3 times a year.
-A balayage is perfect for the on-the-go girl, and the grow-out is super soft and leaves no harsh lines or roots to be touched up.
-Overtime highlights can make your hair brassy, so incorporating a purple or blue-toned shampoo into your routine keeps your highlights fresh and true to tone.
+This is low-maintenance color for a woman who only colors 2-3 times a year.
+A brown balayage is perfect for the on-the-go girl, and the grow-out is super soft and leaves no harsh lines or roots to be touched up.

-Golden highlights on black hair are undoubtedly very sophisticated and versatile.
-Styling is a huge thing when it comes to high-contrast black hair with blonde highlights.
-The blend of golden highlights with ribbons of chocolate brown will accentuate the highs and lows of your hair.
-Keep the dark roots to allow your hair to grow out softer and more blended.
-You’ll need to start using sulfate and paraben-free shampoo to maintain your color.
-Plus, they will help keep your locks healthy and strong.
+Golden highlights are undoubtedly very sophisticated and versatile.
+Styling is a huge thing regarding high-contrast black hair with blonde highlights.
+The blend of golden highlights with chocolate brown ribbons will accentuate your hair’s highs and lows.
+Keep the dark roots to allow your hair to grow softer and more blended.

 Perk up black hair with purple highlights and let other ladies drool over it!
 The touch of purple at the ends will bring a beautiful color melt on your hair.

 Try a lived-in balayage on black hair with auburn highlights.
 If you make it a wavy hairstyle, it will help to showcase the dimensional colors in your hair.
-This balayage of dark hair with auburn highlights is for women who want a low-maintenance color, only having to maintain it a few times a year versus every 6-8 weeks with traditional highlights.
+This balayage of dark hair with auburn highlights is for women who want a low-maintenance color, only maintaining it a few times a year.

 Consider a copper foilayage with a textured bob cut for black short hair.
-The best thing about it is the pops of color being able to not have to get it touched up every 6-8 weeks.
-These copper highlights on black hair are achievable but know that blonde highlights are most likely not going to happen on the first visit while keeping the integrity of the hair.
+The best thing about it is the pops of color, not having to get it touched up every 6-8 weeks.
+These copper highlights on black hair are achievable but know that blonde highlights will most likely not happen on the first visit while keeping the integrity of the hair.

-Flaunt your black hair with blue highlights and get a unique dimensional color!
+Flaunt blue highlights and get a unique dimensional color!
 The combo of black and blue shades will make your mane look richer while adding a different kind of radiance to it.
-To accentuate your new black hair highlights, styling hair with waves creates magic.
+To accentuate your new highlights with black hair, styling with waves creates magic.

-Wear dark burgundy highlights on your black hair and own an edgy style!
-One of the best highlights for black hair is a reddish hue, creating an eye-catching result.
+A reddish hue is one of the best black hair highlights, creating an eye-catching result.
 The finish is so strong it offers additional flair to your long, wavy hair.
-You’ll need these burgundy highlights on black hair moisturized while avoiding oils to maintain their most vibrant state.
+You’ll need these burgundy highlights to be moisturized while avoiding oils to maintain their most vibrant state.

 A black bob with chunky pink highlights is the perfect way to add a bold interest if you have dark and sometimes dull-looking colors.
 The chunky pink highlights are fun and can bring brightness to your face.
 Dark hair can wash light-toned skin out and look quite harsh, so by adding pink, you can soften your overall look while still keeping the intensity of your black hair with highlights.